-In September 2020, the Company entered into a loan arrangement with Export Development Canada ("EDC") for a non-revolving facility of up to \$2,500,000 repayable over 30 months from the time of the initial advance.
+In September 2020, the Company entered into a loan arrangement with Export Development Canada ("EDC") for a non-revolving facility of up to \$2,500,000 repayable in 30 equal monthly principal installments over 30 months from the time of the initial advance.
 Any amount advanced carries interest rate of LIBOR plus 3.5% per annum.
-The Company received the initial advance of \$2,500,000 in November 2020.
+The Company received the initial advance of \$2,500,000 in November 2020 and the final repayment was made in May 2023.

 In December 2020, the Company entered into an unsecured convertible debenture arrangement with Dundee Corporation ("Dundee") for principal balance of \$6,500,000, which carries an interest rate of 7.0% per annum payable quarterly for five years.
 The principal balance is convertible into 11,627,907 common shares of the Company at \$0.559 per share.
 Over the term of the debenture, the Company may, at its option, redeem the debenture, in whole or in part, at par plus accrued and unpaid interest.
-There is an associated redemption fee between 2% to 4% of the principal amount if redeemed within 2 years after the closing date.

 In February 2022, the Company entered into a secured definitive credit agreement with Trafigura PTE Ltd. for the principal sum of \$10,000,000 for a 30-month term bearing interest at a rate of LIBOR plus 5% for the first 24 months and then LIBOR plus 7.5% thereafter.
-The funds will be used to, amongst other things, fund work on the Company's La Plata Project in Ecuador and for general working capital purposes.
+The funds were used to, amongst other things, fund work on the Company's La Plata Project in Ecuador and for general working capital purposes.